 Step 1: Remove any stickers from the wine bottle by soaking the bottle in soapy water.
 If there is still residue on the bottle after soaking, see this quick tip post on how to remove sticker residue from old bottles and jars. 🙂

 Step 2: Once you have a clean bottle, paint is using Flat White spray paint.
+I love this spray paint—it goes on very evenly with a few coats and looks very stylish.

 Step 3: After the spray paint has dried completely, grab some FrogTape and tape off a geometric design on the bottom of the bottle.
 Don’t stress too much about this.
 I just slapped that tape on in a design I thought looked cool.
+Just make sure the tape is securely in place so you don’t get any paint bleed.

 Step 4: Paint in the design using an accent color; I used DecoArt Americana Decor Metallics in Antique Bronze, which is one of my favorite paint colors.
 (I used Antique Bronze on this dresser, some of these plants pots, and this big ceramic pot.)
+The look of the metallic color on the matte white bottle looked awesome.

 Tip: If I need to do two coats of paint, I like to peel off the painter’s tape immediately after painting the first coat and then let the design dry.
 Then I re-tape the design for the second coat.
-This helps to keep your lines really clean!
+This helps to keep your lines really clean.

 Once your design is dry, pop some greenery in and you’re done.
 What do you think?
 Free is the best 😉